Kajsyr/DGE_depression/README.md

 <img width="590" height="434" alt="Screenshot 2026-01-28 at 21 39 07" src="https://github.com/user-attachments/assets/7e984992-2fef-40d8-9511-e69cd65f07fd" />

 Figure 2.
-PCA of gene expression data with samples colored by gender, affected status, BMI, and age
+Principal component analysis of gene expression data after differential expression analysis

-Principal component analysis (PCA) was performed on normalized gene expression data to assess global sources of variation across samples.
+Principal component analysis (PCA) was repeated after differential gene expression (DGE) analysis to re-examine global expression patterns in the context of identified gene-level differences.
 Samples were colored according to gender, affected status, body mass index (BMI), and age.
-No clear separation of samples was observed along the first two principal components with respect to any of the examined variables, indicating that the main axes of transcriptomic variation are not driven by these demographic or clinical factors.
+Similar to the pre-DGE PCA, no clear separation of samples along the first two principal components was observed for any of the examined variables.
+This indicates that, despite the presence of differentially expressed genes, global transcriptomic structure remains largely overlapping between groups.

 <img width="528" height="434" alt="Screenshot 2026-01-28 at 21 39 34" src="https://github.com/user-attachments/assets/7aa33800-4a3c-4798-99a5-14d86508b583" />